ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-selecting-a-data-structure.md

 When selecting a data structure to solve a problem, you should follow these steps.

-1. Analyze your problem to determine the [basic operations]{.term}
+1. Analyse your problem to determine the [basic operations]{.term}
     that must be supported.
 Examples of basic operations include inserting a data item into the data structure, deleting a data item from the data structure, and finding a specified data item.
 2. Quantify the resource constraints for each operation.
 3. Select the data structure that best meets these requirements.

-This three-step approach to selecting a data structure operationalizes a data-centered view of the design process.
+This three-step approach to selecting a data structure operationalises a data-centered view of the design process.
 The first concern is for the data and the operations to be performed on them, the next concern is the representation of those data, and the final concern is the